-Austin bombing suspect left few traces on social media
+Austin bombing suspect was unemployed college dropout

 Jeff Reeb, a neighbor of Conditt’s parents in Pflugerville for about 17 years, said he watched Conditt grow up and that he always seemed “smart” and “polite.”

-Reeb, 75, said Conditt and his grandson played together into middle school and that Conditt still regularly visits his parents, whom Reeb described as good neighbors.
+Reeb, 75, said Conditt and his grandson played together into middle school and that Conditt regularly visited his parents, whom Reeb described as good neighbors.

 Conditt was living with roommates a few miles from his parents’ home and was in the process of gutting his home.
 He said Condit’s father, whom he referred to as Pat, worked as an Amway distributor and also bought electronics on the side to resell.